Tiriwar11/RubyTasks/Arrays&Hashes/HOMEWORK2.md

 # 5. Write a hash that stores Colombia’s departments and their corresponding capital cities.

 >The code is here [Shape :mag_right:](departamentsColombia.rb)

+# 6. Write a hash that stores Colombia’s autonomous systems’ codes and their corresponding names, according to https://radar.cloudflare.com/co

+>The code is here [Shape :mag_right:](autonomousSystemsColombia.rb)